Meet our veterinary team!

 Katherine likes to spend her spare time taking her own pets for bush walks and swims at the beach!

-Felicity completed her Cert II in Animal Studies then moved away to Kiama with her then-future husband, where she completed her Cert IV in Veterinary Nursing.
+Olivia has completed her Cert II in Animal Studies and is currently completing her Cert IV in Veterinary Nursing.

-She has extensive experience working with the public and animals.
-Shanna has provided force-free dog training and behavioral consultation for over 25 years.
+Shanna has extensive experience working with the public and animals.
+She has provided force-free dog training and behavioral consultation for over 25 years.
 She also competed in agility, dog obedience, herding, and sledding at all levels with her Border Collies and Belgian Shepherds.

 Previously, Shanna was a dog handler for the NSW Police Dog Squad, working with bomb, drug, and cadaver detection dogs as well as the general policing and tactical canines.